All Episodes

 But it's not something to be completely dismissed, that maybe electricity, there's some aspect of electrical fields that we don't understand that could affect gravity.

-Well, I think the interesting thing about it is that Evidently, Brown could never get anyone to buy his invention and supposedly, and energy was a problem, supposedly he went over to the French and he attached some big long, for want of a better term, like an extension cord and plugged in a lot of power to this thing and they actually got it going off the ground and kind of flying around, you know, remotely on this tether, this umbilical cord.
+Well, I think the interesting thing about it is that evidently Brown could never get anyone to buy his invention, but supposedly, and energy was a problem, supposedly he went over to the French and he attached some big long, for want of a better term, like an extension cord and plugged in a lot of power to this thing and they actually got it going off the ground and kind of flying around, you know, remotely on this kind of this tether or this umbilical cord.

-I think the thing about Lazar if I understand is he says that there's this element from some other planet that produces this tremendous amount of energy and that seems to be the limiting factor.
+So I think the thing about Lazar, if I understand, is he says that there's this element from some other planet that produces this tremendous amount of energy and that seems to be the limiting factor.

 What element was that?

-Indeed, and again, true or false, he picked a very good element to get involved here because this is a gray area where we don't quite know what these elements do because we've never produced them here.
+Indeed, again, true or false, he picked a very good element to get involved here, because this is a gray area where we don't quite know what these elements do because we've never produced them here.

 We continue, however, to occasionally hear news of development of a new element headed toward the 115 number.

-Indeed, but an awful lot of energy has to be put into this reaction to get those elements when we're talking about Element 112, I guess, which might be the latest.
+Indeed, but there's an awful lot of energy has to be put into this reaction to get those elements.

-You have to produce, you have to dump tons and tons of energy into your cyclotron, or whatever you're producing this with, to get even a few atoms of this item.
+When we were talking about element 112, I guess, which might be the latest, you have to produce, you have to dump tons and tons of energy into your cyclotron or whatever you're producing this with to get even a few atoms of this item.

 Of 112, right.